• Skip to primary navigation

 A platter of Swedish meatballs over mashed potatoes with plates to serve.

-Our recipe today is one of my favorite meatballs ever – our Mini Swedish Meatballs over Mashed Potatoes.
 I love how soft and flavorful Swedish meatballs are.
-The secret to the recipe is in the milk soaked bread that makes the meatballs extra soft and the addition of all spice and nutmeg that gives them their unique and addicting flavor.
-The simple, savory gravy the meatballs are smothered in, and the extra creamy mashed potatoes, are a very welcomed bonus.
+The secret to the recipe is in the milk soaked bread that makes the meatballs extra soft and the addition of all spices, especially nutmeg that gives them their unique and addictive flavor.
+Smother the meatballs in the savory, decadent gravy and you have Swedish Meatball perfection…or very close to it!

-How to make Swedish Meatballs
+How to make Swedish Meatballs with Gravy

 Ingredients for Swedish Meatballs all layed out.

-2. Place the cubed bread and milk into a large mixing bowl, stir together and allow the mixture to sit.
+1. Preheat oven to 375˚F. Place the cubed bread and milk into a large mixing bowl, stir together and allow the mixture to sit.
 This mixture is what provides the soft texture to the meatballs.

 Cubed white bread soaking in milk.